-Ongoing sampling programs for water quality continue at the site.
+Ongoing sampling programs for water quality continue at the site and stopped in early January as the surface water in the lakes and tailings management facility froze.
 Weekly water samples are taken when there is a flow of water from the tailings outflow and quarterly water samples are taken upstream and downstream of the Copper Rand site.
-The samples are analysed at an accredited lab and uploaded to an environment Canada mine water quality site.
+The samples are analyzed at an accredited lab and uploaded to an environment Canada mine water quality site.
 All water quality results are far below exceedance levels and the pH is stable at a level slightly higher than neutrality.